spectrocloud/librarium/packages/docs/content/06-integrations/00-metallb.md

 MetalLB is a load-balancer implementation for bare metal [Kubernetes](https://kubernetes.io/) clusters, using standard routing protocols.
 This integration is recommended for the on-prem cloud(s) and will help external service(s) get an IP address when the service type is set as LoadBalancer.

-## MetalLB Pack Working:
+## MetalLB Pack Working Details:

 * The address set in pack values goes into a configMap config in metallb-system namespace.
 This configMap is used by the MetalLB controller and speakers as volume mounts.

 * Any changes to the address will get updated in the configMap.
-Confirm this with:
+Our users may confirm this with this command:

 		kubectl describe cm config -n metallb-system.

 * However, the controller and speaker pods are already running with a previous copy of the configMap and these deployments are not aware of the new changes made to configMap.
-For it to work fine, controller and speaker pods need a restart, so that it will fetch the new configMap (which has the new addresses) and start assigning new addresses correctly.
+To ensure the address change are reflected, we need to restart the controller and speaker pods so that they will fetch the new configMap and start assigning new addresses correctly.

-## Workaround:

-Run the following commands, which will help restart the controller and speaker:
+* Run the following commands, which will help restart the controller and speaker:

 		  kubectl rollout restart deploy controller -n metallb-system kubectl rollout restart ds speaker -n metallb-system